 Then update your Docker file’s “FROM” statement using this syntax:

 When you execute the above statements, your image will get modified from arm64 to amd64 architecture, fixing the issue at hand.

 4. Wrong Script Encoding

-The wrong script encoding is not a common issue but is also known to cause the “exec user process caused: exec format error,” especially in Windows Pcs.
+Wrong script encoding is not a common issue but is also known to cause the “exec user process caused: exec format error,” especially in Windows PCs.
 When you start writing the script, ensure that the encoding is set to UTF-8.
 If you are using VS Code to write the script, you can change the encoding using the following steps:

 1. Open the file you want the change the encoding for in VS Code.

 2. Go to the “File” menu in the top-left and hover your cursor over the “Preferences” option in the drop-down menu.
 Here, you need to select the “Settings” option from the sub-menu.
 Alternatively, you can directly press “CTRL + , (comma)” on the keyboard to access the Settings menu.
 This will open the settings menu in a separate tab.

 3. In the search bar, type “encoding” and press Enter.
 Here, you will see the “Files: Encoding” setting with a drop-down menu.

 4. Here, choose UTF-8 from the drop-down menu.
 This will change the encoding format for all global files opened or modified using VS Code.